loris-verga/TheDualityOfSimilarity/_includes/intro.md

 #### Category-level decomposition

-We further break down mean cosine distance by category and by sentiment:
+We would like to get more precise insights about the categories that are most involved in this behavior.
+Therefore, we further break down mean cosine distance by category and by sentiment:

 {% include basic_plots/mean_authorship_dist_for_type_of_links_disentangled_by_cat_within.html %}
 {% include basic_plots/mean_authorship_dist_for_type_of_links_disentangled_by_cat_inter.html %}